SeanAbstract/gatsby-starter-netlify-cms/src/pages/about/index.md

       of the support and success of Snowball parent company XueQiu.
 investors:
   - brandDescription: >-
+      Ant Financial is the financial arm of Alibaba and the highest valued FinTech company in the world.
+It is the world's most valuable unicorn (start-up) company, with a valuation of US$150 billion.
+    brandLogo: /img/ant-financial-logo-2.jpeg
+  - brandDescription: >-
       World leading venture capital firm, which has backed companies that now control $1.4 trillion of combined stock market value.
     brandLogo: /img/sequoia.png